 We have seen the impact of these challenges with many recent high-profile data breaches.
 The initial attack is almost always detected by one or more of the dozens of security products deployed.
 In most cases, however, there are no mechanisms for prioritizing, channeling and triaging alerts, opening an incident response (IR) playbook and addressing the issue in near real time.
 Attack detection is not always the only challenge — taking action and closing the loop is where we fail more often.

-This is why IBM Security recently introduced the next generation of incident response, Intelligent Orchestration, with the latest Resilient Incident Response Platform (IRP).
+This is why IBM Security recently introduced the next generation of incident response, Intelligent Orchestration, with the latest IBM Resilient Security Orchestration, Automation, and Response (SOAR) Platform.

 Simplifying the Complex With Intelligent Orchestration